Searching For A Therapist? A Quick Therapist Finder Guide

 Your symptoms and experience don't have to reach a certain level for you to qualify to get help from a therapist.
-Many people think that their problems are serious enough, so they continue to struggle with them on their own instead of seeking help.
+Many people think that their problems aren’t serious enough, so they continue to deal with them on their own instead of seeking help.
 This isn't how it should be.
 If you are struggling with your mental health, then it's time to find a therapist and get the help that you need.
 Mental health challenges are very treatable, and some people can see results in only a few sessions.

-The requirements that you look for in a therapist will depend on the type of therapy and the problems that you are working to address.
+The requirements that you look for in a therapist will depend on the type of therapy you’re seeking and the problems that you are working to address.
 For example, when you're looking at therapist education, there are many different options.
 For example, if you think that you're going to need medication to help deal with your mental health challenges, then you may want to see a psychiatrist.
 Psychiatrists are trained medical doctors that specialize in mental health.
 Because they have been through medical school, they can write prescriptions.

-Other mental health professionals called therapists generally are educated at the Masters Level and may have a degree in Social Work or Counseling.
-They are educated and trained to provide talk therapy, or psychotherapy.
+Other mental health professionals called therapists generally are educated at the masters level and may have a degree in social work or counseling.
+They are educated and trained to provide talk therapy or psychotherapy.

 The next requirement you're going to want to look for when choosing a therapist is their experience.
 The newest therapist will be working under the direction of a more experienced therapist, so just because someone is new does not necessarily mean that they will not be a good fit for you.
 You may want a therapist that has experience working with people with similar issues.

 For those people who do not want to have to attend therapy sessions in person, there are options for meeting with therapists online.
-There are many companies such as BetterHelp that offer these services.

 What If Therapy Doesn't Work?